 For additional information, contact The James Bereavement Services at 614-293-6428 or email JamesGriefSupport@osumc.edu.

-These workshops provide information and education about grief and ways of coping.
-The workshops are offered twice a year, and participants may attend one or all sessions.
+Workshops for adults provide information and education about grief and ways of coping.
+Each of these workshops is offered twice a year, and participants may attend one or more workshop.

 Individual Bereavement Support